Planet

 There’s no one-size-fits-all approach to resolving the energy trilemma.
 Solutions tailored to the specific realities of each region – be it geographic, economic, or social – are key.
 We must look both to the supply side, where renewable energy and energy storage technologies offer promising possibilities, and to the demand side, where advancements in energy efficiency can unlock significant potential.

 At Mercuria, we are actively contributing to trying to solve the energy trilemma, by reducing carbon emissions and advancing the energy transition.
-Our strategy for this rests on three pillars:

 1. Leading the low-carbon charge: Exceeding our initial commitment, over 50% of our investment capital has been directed towards the low-carbon sector, driving the transition forward.
-Learn more about our investments on the dedicated investments page.
+Learn more about our investments on the dedicated Investments page.

 We firmly believe that our combined efforts will contribute to a world with equitable access to the energy it needs, delivered in a way that ensures long-term sustainability for our planet.